 Pet parents want to know what to expect, how often is good, what are the benefits and how much does it cost?
 I hope to answer all these questions for you but please reach out if I missed anything burning on your mind.

-I partner with veterinarians in the area but typically work from my home ‘Spa Room’.
-I have a toolkit; from mats to cupping, gua sha stones to red and infrared light therapy, the session is individualized to the patient.
+I partner with veterinarians in the area & typically work from my home ‘Spa Room’.
+I have a toolkit; from mats to cupping, gua sha stones to red and infrared light therapy, and Professional 635nm Light Therapy for laser acupuncture, the session is individualized to the patient.
 While the client fills out forms I see how the dog is moving, go over any issues/concerns, and a pit stop before we do the hands-on therapies.
-I employ only canine approved certified organic pharmaceutical grade essential oils as my patient quiets upon a stone healing bed that emits far infrared ION to speed healing at a cellular level.
+I employ only canine approved certified organic pharmaceutical grade essential oils as my patient quiets upon a stone healing bed that emits far-infrared ION to speed healing at a cellular level.

 How Often?
 Every dog (and every human) should have regular bodywork.
 Costs range from $50 to $100 per session depending upon the area and the education your therapist has as well as travel fees if they must come to you.
 How often depends upon the dog.
 Chronic conditions should be treated weekly.
 Bodywork should be spaced 5 days apart so that you allow for the work that has taken place to have its effect before doing more.
 So a dog with a chronic condition will benefit from a weekly massage or at least every other week.
 Dogs with jobs to do may benefit from every 3 weeks to monthly maintenance.